mc2-project/opaque-sql/README.md

 Welcome to the landing page of Opaque SQL!
 Opaque SQL is a package for Apache Spark SQL that enables processing over encrypted DataFrames using the OpenEnclave framework.

 ### Quick start
-To quickly get started with Opaque SQL, you can download our Docker image (also includes othe open source projects in the MC<sup>2</sup> project).
+To quickly get started with Opaque SQL, you can download our Docker image (also includes other open source projects in the MC<sup>2</sup> project).

 ```sh
 docker pull mc2project/mc2